HOME » About our business » FD » FD Joint Training Program and Thematic Training

 Makoto Takahashi (Associate Professor, Faculty of Sociology, Otani University)

 The importance of IR is emphasized from the perspective of academic management and internal quality assurance at universities.
-Various universities are making advanced efforts, but IR initiatives often do not progress easily at small universities or universities that do not have researchers specializing in higher education.
-In addition, there is a strong image that IR initiatives are carried out by a specific department and have little relevance to individual class management, but utilizing the perspective of IR may lead to improvement of classes.
-In this training, we will understand the position of IR in university education based on the case of Otani University, and consider methods that will lead to class improvement from the perspective of collecting and analyzing data in IR.
+Various universities are making advanced efforts, but IR initiatives are often slow to progress at smaller universities or universities that do not have researchers specializing in higher education.
+In addition, there is a strong image that IR initiatives are carried out by a specific department and are not relevant to individual class management, but if you use the perspective of IR, it may lead to the improvement of classes.
+In this training, we will understand the position of IR in university education based on the case of Otani University, and consider ways to improve classes from the perspective of collecting and analyzing data within IR.

-– Balance between basic confirmation and generative AI –
+– Balancing basic confirmation and generative AI –

 Schedule: